 The first state park you stumble upon while heading south of Carmel-by-the-Sea, the Point Lobos State Natural Reserve sets the bar high in terms of what the visitors of Big Sur can expect.
 Famous for its short, scenic trails and picturesque coves, the area boasts a plentitude of remarkable places to keep you in this section of Big Sur for a minimum a day.

 We allotted just one day to all the landmarks Big Sur was about to entrust us with.
-Therefore, narrowing our interests and focusing on some of the most intriguing things and places was one of our biggest challenges here.
+Therefore, narrowing our interests and focusing on some of the most intriguing things and places was one of our biggest challenges in the park.

-With that said, here are some of the trails we trudged along.
-Short but with a twist, these places can certainly become the highlights of your entire visit to Big Sur.
+With that said, here are some of the trails we tramped along.
+Short but with the most welcoming twist, these places can certainly become the highlights of your entire trip along the Big Sur Drive.

 Sand Hill Trail and Sea Lion Point